bids-standard/stats-models/specification/walkthrough-1.md

   name: python3
 ---

-# Walkthrough

-## The problem: Representing multi-stage models
+# Representing multi-stage neuroimaging models

 The statistical analysis of neuroimaging data typically occurs across distinct stages of analysis, with parameter estimates from lower levels of analysis